j-marcon/latex-cv/README.md

 ## Prerequisites

-The main prerequisite of this project is a LaTeX distribution.
+The main prerequisite of this repository is a LaTeX distribution.
-This is currently tested with [TeX Live](https://tug.org/texlive/) on Microsoft Windows 11, but should also be compatible with any other recent distribution.
+This project is currently tested against [TeX Live](https://tug.org/texlive/) on Microsoft Windows 11, but should also be compatible with any other recent distribution.
 The main LaTeX package used is [moderncv](https://ctan.org/pkg/moderncv);
 all other packages are fairly standard.

+[CMake](https://cmake.org/) is used for cross-platform build automation;
+however, the documents may also be compiled with `latexmk` or directly with LuaLaTeX.

 ## Structure of repository